DanielBMarkham/Info-Ops/manuscript/chapter18.md

 Test-Driven Analysis means we're always throwing behavior and supplementals together to create some tests/goals.
 Then we move down a level and use those tests/goals to drive out structure for approval or disapproval, to pass or fail tests.

-If our work is shaped around conversations, then we never have a conversation without a piece of structure and (at least one) test we bring and manipulate to get feedback.
+We identify and provide value through quality conversations.
+We never have a conversation without a piece of structure and (at least one) test we bring and manipulate to get feedback.
 If our work is shaped around 2-week sprints, then we never begin a sprint without a test(s) we bring to define what done looks like.
 If our work is shaped around writing a computer function, then we never begin work without a test we bring to define what that function's successful conclusion looks like.

 As they used to say when I went to school, it's turtles all the way down, folks.
 The only difference between conversations about Business Abstract stuff and System Realized is how the tests are created and executed.
+If we can't actually build something due to time, money or some other constraint outside out control, we're forced to use structural proxies.

 Whatever level we're talking about, we have questions.
 We ask them.
 We get new information.
 Then our shared mental model changes, and that could have all kinds of repercussions.
 Whatever questions we ask, and however it changes our ideas about things, we have to keep cranking out value.
+What's important to us?
 Are we ready for our next tests?

 And that takes us to Backlog Grooming.